konradhendley/investor-sentiment-tracker/README.md

-# Investor Sentiment Tracker
+# Market Valuation Tracker

-This project tracks real-time stock data and financial sentiment to help gauge public investor sentiment, starting with the **Magnificent 7** stocks.
+This project tracks real-time stock data of the **Magnificent 7** stocks.

 ## Features
 - Fetches real-time stock quotes for the Magnificent 7 using the **Finnhub API**